 The third animated take on the Man of Steel (following the Superman Theatrical Cartoons and Filmation's The New Adventures of Superman), Ruby-Spears' Superman ran for 13 episodes on CBS in 1988.
 The series was not renewed as the licensing fee for the character was too high.

-It managed to coincide with Superman's 50th anniversary, having debuted in 1938.
+It managed to coincide with Superman's 50th anniversary, given the hero's 1938 debut.